We work with government, parliament, business, civil society and other stakeholders to advocate for policies that will make trade fair.

 Sugar Crash, a new report from the Fairtrade Foundation, is calling for the EU to convene and lead a new initiative, bringing together government, business and civil society.

 A seat at the table?
-Ensuring Smallholder farmers are heard in Public-private partnerships
+Ensuring smallholder farmers are heard in public-private partnerships

 Governments and NGOs are increasingly partnering with the private sector to tackle global hunger and poverty.
-A seat at the table?
-Ensuring Smallholder farmers are heard in Public-private partnerships, a study of agricultural PPPs in Ghana, Malawi and Kenya, identifies examples of PPPs failing to engage effectively with smallholder farmers.
+Our 2014 study of agricultural public-private partnerships (PPPs) identifies examples of PPPs failing to engage effectively with smallholder farmers.

-In February 2014 we launched our campaign to Make Bananas Fair.
-Our report, Britain’s Bruising Banana Wars found that there are deep-rooted problems within the banana industry and that while the cost of producing bananas over the past 10 years has doubled, prices in UK supermarkets have halved.
+In February 2014, we launched our campaign to make bananas fair.
+Our report found that there are deep-rooted problems within the banana industry and that while the cost of producing bananas over the past ten years has doubled, prices in UK supermarkets have halved.
 We call on the UK Government to step in and investigate the impact of retailer pricing practices.

 How businesses are going further to make international supply chains work for smallholder farmers